J-Parkinson/test-file/constitution.md

 Unless the Committee decides otherwise it is held on the last Saturday of each Full Term.
 When a different date is decided upon members must be notified at least three days in advance of the meeting.
 Special General Meetings may be called, and the members must be notified of it by the Chairman, a decision of the Committee, or a request by no fewer than 30 members of the Association, or by no less than half the members of the Association.
 The period of notice shall be at least three days.

 Motions for a General Meeting must pertain to the administration of the Association and be notified to the Secretary no less than three days before the meeting.
-Motions to amend the Constitution must be received by the Secretary no less than three days before the meeting.
+Motions to amend the Constitution must be received by the Secretary through a request on GitHub no less than three days before the meeting.

 The quorum of a General Meeting is 10 voting members or half the Association eligible to vote, if less.
 No substantive motion nor amendment may be passed unless 10 voting members or half the Association eligible to vote, vote in favour.
 Unless otherwise specified, motions shall be passed by a simple majority.
 Amendments to the constitution require a two thirds majority.
 The Chairman shall have the right to accept amendments to motions at any point during the General Meeting until the vote is called.
+Amendments to motions will be added to the original request and will then be merged into the Constitution without further amendment.

 _________________________________